 As this article point out, it’s important to be vigilant about the so-called “money purchase annual allowance.”
 Though you might be able to continue funding your pension until you’re 75, something tricky happens should you start withdrawing from the pension in those years you hope to keep contributing; money purchase annual allowance reduces your maximum contribution down from 100% of your earnings to £4,000 a year if you withdraw too much.
 (It's designed to thwart tax cheats.)
 So, for the love of all that’s good and right, be cautious!

-This fellow over here is all about maximizing tax allowances by withdrawing pension income and reinvesting it in other tax-efficient wrappers like ISAs—and even shows how a retired couple might effectively be able to enjoy over £66,000 in retirement income tax-free.
-It’s totally legal, so you won’t have spend your golden years having your meals delivered through the bars of a cell.
+This fellow over here is all about maximising tax allowances by withdrawing pension income and reinvesting it in other tax-efficient wrappers like ISAs—and even shows how a retired couple might effectively be able to enjoy over £66,000 in retirement income tax-free.
+It's totally legal, so you won’t have spend your golden years having your meals delivered through the bars of a cell.

 Sure we're biased, but we're pretty confident that the absolute best place to plan for your retirement is Wealthsimple.
 We offer state of the art technology, low fees and the kind of personalised, friendly service you might have not thought imaginable from an automated investing service.
 Get started or learn more about our portfolios here.

 Grow your retirement savingsStart saving